Cykyrios/GodotInSim/README.md

-This project aims to provide an API to build apps with the [Godot game engine](https://godotengine.org/) that can communicate with [Live For Speed](https://www.lfs.net) through its InSim protocol, as well as OutSim, OutGauge and InSimRelay.
+This project aims to provide an API to build apps with the [Godot game engine](https://godotengine.org/) that can communicate with [Live For Speed](https://www.lfs.net) through its InSim protocol, as well as OutSim and OutGauge.

 ## Implementation and compatibility